 The three classes in Destiny 2 all have access to the same stats, but the best ones for each class differ.
 While Guardians are definitely allowed to experiment with their stats (and are encouraged to do so), there are some stats that are better than others.
-That’s why we’ll be going over the best stats for Titan in Destiny 2: Witch Queen to ensure you’re an unkillable juggernaut on the battlefield.
+That’s why we’ll be going over the best stats for Titan in Destiny 2 to ensure you’re an unkillable juggernaut on the battlefield.

 What is the Best Stat for Titan?

 As with the other classes, the best stat for Titans in Destiny 2 is the one that corresponds to their class ability cooldown.
 For Titan, that means Resilience.
+Resilience is also the best on some other classes too because of how good it is these days, but it is going to be nerfed with the Lightfall expansion.
+It’s still expected to be great even after the nerf, though.

 Titans’ class ability is a pretty big deal.
 It’s not spammed as often as Warlock Rifts, but it’s a close second.
 Specifically for Towering Barricade (one of the Titan class abilities), a low cooldown is excellent.
 It allows you to survive for even longer than the damage reduction from Resilience already does.
 Titans are already an incredibly tanky class, but this pushes them over the top.